Medina: Higher education and research

-Taibah University is a public university providing higher education for the residents of the province, it has 28 colleges, of which 16 are in Medina.
-It offers 89 academic programs and has a strength of 69210 students as of 2020.
-The Islamic University, established in 1961, is the oldest higher education institution in the region, with around 22000 students enrolled.
+The Islamic University of Madinah, established in 1961, is the oldest higher education institution in the region, with around 22,000 students enrolled.
 It offers majors in Sharia, Qur'an, Usul ad-Din, Hadith, and the Arabic language.
 The university offers Bachelor of Arts degrees and also Master's and Doctorate degrees.
 The admission is open to Muslims based on scholarships programs that provide accommodation and living expenses.
 In 2012, the university expanded its programs by establishing the College of Science, which offers Engineering and Computer science majors.

 Al Madinah College of Technology, which is governed by TVTC, offers a variety of degree programs including electrical engineering, mechanical engineering, computer sciences and electronic sciences.
 Private universities at Medina include University of Prince Muqrin, the Arab Open University, and Al Rayyan Colleges.